chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-channel-setup.md

 Update verify token in your Chatwoot environment variables.

 You will also have to add a Facebook page to your `Access Tokens` section in your Messenger settings page.
 Restart the Chatwoot local server.
-Your Chatwoot setup will be ready to receive Facebook messages.
+Then, your Chatwoot setup will be ready to receive Facebook messages.

 ### Test your local Setup

-1. After finishing the set-up above, [create a Messenger inbox](/docs/product/channels/facebook) after logging in to your Chatwoot Installation.
+1. After finishing the setup above, [create a Messenger inbox](/docs/product/channels/facebook) after logging in to your Chatwoot Installation.
-2. Send a message to your Facebook Page from Instagram account.
+2. Send a message to your Facebook Page from your Instagram account.
 3. Wait and confirm incoming requests to `/webhook/instagram` endpoint in your ngrok screen.
-4. You can also verify your callback URL by clicking on Test for the subscribed instagram fields.
+4. You can also verify your callback URL by clicking on Test for the subscribed Instagram fields.
-Go to webhook instagram and click on Test with `v11.0`
+Go to webhook Instagram and click on Test with `v11.0`
 ![subscribe](./images/instagram/subscribe.png)

 ### NOTE:
-You can have only one app connected to the chatwoot for instagram and facebook combined.
-As the Messenger platform is common.
-But if you want to have separate channels for instagram and facebook then you can have multiple facebook pages inside your app which would be connected to facebook users and instagram users separately and then connected to the different inbox in the chatwoot page.
+You can have only one app connected to the chatwoot for Instagram and Facebook combined as the Messenger platform is common.
+But suppose you want to have separate channels for Instagram and Facebook.
+In that case, you can have multiple Facebook pages inside your app that would be connected to Facebook users and Instagram users separately and then connected to the different inbox in the chatwoot page.